24 Apr The other side of boredom

 Yep.
 We’ll paint rocks over doing nothing.

-But after isolating for weeks, I’m no longer convinced that it’s boredom or even painting rocks that thwarts us.
-We’re clearly excellent managing both tedium and chaos, at the same time.
+But I’m no longer convinced that it’s boredom or even painting rocks that thwarts us.
+Clearly, we are excellent managing both tedium and chaos, at the same time.
+Clearly.

 No, the problem feels more nuanced.

 The real trap, I think, is hot boredom.¹